-productivity.
-(Please see page 39 for information about our initiatives in health and productivity management activities) The Carbon Disclosure Project7, based on a exceptional management initiatives to promote health and guestionnaire distributed in 2020, gave the Nisshin Seifun Group a score of B (management level) for climate change and The Group has also been selected for inclusion as one of foods manufacturer.
+The Carbon Disclosure Project7, based on a questionnaire distributed in 2020, gave the Nisshin Seifun Group a score of B (management level) for climate change and A- (leadership level) for water security.

+The Group has also been selected for inclusion as one of the 225 constituents of the Nikkei Stock Average (Nikkei 225), one of the leading stock indices in Japan, and has been assigned an AA Long-term Issuer Rating by the Japan Credit Rating Agency, Ltd., the highest rating level for a domestic foods manufacturer.
 (As of March 31, 2021)